jeosqueri/Protest-Happiness-Analysis/README.md

 ### Research Questions
 - Protest Count: How many total protests occurred per region?
 How does this differ between the regions and countries?

 - Protest Size: How many people attended the protests per region?
+How does this differ between the three regions?

 - Protest Reason: What were the reasons for the protests?
 How do these differ between the regions?

 - Happiness Score: Do the number/frequency of protests in a country affect how happy the country is?
+Is there a relationship between number of protests to occur and a country's happiness score?

-- Freedom Score: Does a country's freedom score correlate with the amount of protests occurring?
+- Freedom Score: Do the number of protests in a country affect how free people feel they are to make life choices in their country?
+Is there a relationship between number of protests to occur and a country's freedom score?

 #### Final Observation and Analysis:[¶](https://render.githubusercontent.com/view/ipynb?commit=2160380f00eb403082d3066c06badd78de8864ea&enc_url=68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f6a656f7371756572692f70726f6a656374312f323136303338306630306562343033303832643330363663303662616464373864653838363465612f50726f746573745f466f725f48617070696e6573735f50726f6a6563742e6970796e62&nwo=jeosqueri%2Fproject1&path=Protest_For_Happiness_Project.ipynb&repository_id=305556791&repository_type=Repository#Final-Obesrvation-and-Analysis:)